JonathanSweeney-NOAA/github-NOAA/README.md

 * Set up 2-factor authentication under your user settings

 ## Installing Git on Windows
 Windows does not come with Git pre-installed.
-You will have to put in a JIRA ticket to have Git installed on your work machine, if it you haven't installed it previously.
+You will have to put in a JIRA ticket to have Git installed on your work machine, if you haven't installed it previously.
 ITS is familiar with this request, but installation instructions can be found [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) if needed.

 ## Using Git Bash
 The command line interface is the preferred method to use Git.
 Unfortunately Windows doesn't have a Bash terminal,